Grand Trunk Railway

+A fifth subsidiary was the never-completed Southern New England Railway, chartered in 1910, which would have run from a connection with the Central Vermont at Palmer, Massachusetts, to the deep-water, all-weather port of Providence, Rhode Island.

 History

 Charter, construction, and expansion

 The company was incorporated on November 10, 1852, as the Grand Trunk Railway Company of Canada to build a railway line between Montreal and Toronto.

 The charter was soon extended east to Portland, Maine and west to Sarnia, Canada West.
 In 1853 the GTR purchased the St. Lawrence and Atlantic Railroad from Montreal to the Canada East – Vermont border, and the parent company Atlantic and St. Lawrence Railroad through to the harbour facilities at Portland.
 A line was also built to Lévis, via Richmond from Montreal in 1855, part of the much-talked about "Maritime connection" in British North America.
 In the same year it purchased the Toronto and Guelph Railroad, whose railway was already under construction.
 But the Grand Trunk Railway Company changed the original route of the T&G and extended the line to Sarnia, a hub for Chicago-bound traffic.
-By July, 1856, the section from Sarnia to Toronto opened, and the section from Montreal to Toronto opened in October of that year.
-By 1859 a ferry service was established across the St. Clair River to Fort Gratiot (now Port Huron, Michigan).
+In October of 1856, the section from Montreal to Toronto opened, while the line from Toronto to Sarnia was finished in November of 1859.
+Also in 1859, a ferry service was established across the St. Clair River to Fort Gratiot (now Port Huron, Michigan).

 The Grand Trunk was one of the main factors that pushed British North America towards Confederation.
 The original colonial economy structured along the water route from the Maritimes up the St. Lawrence River and the lower Great Lakes was greatly expanded by the duplicate route of the Grand Trunk.
-The explosive growth in trade during the 1850s within the United Province of Canada and further east by water to the Maritimes demanded that a railway link the entire geopolitical region together.
+The explosive growth in trade during the 1850s within the United Province of Canada and further east by water to the Maritimes demanded that a railway link the entire geopolitical region.
 During this time the GTR extended its line to Lévis further east to Rivière-du-Loup.

 By 1860, the Grand Trunk was on the verge of bankruptcy and in no position to expand further east to Halifax.
 On the eve of the American Civil War, it stretched from Sarnia in the west to Rivière-du-Loup in the east and Portland in the southeast.
-Colonists in the United Province of Canada, some who experienced their territory being attacked by the United States fifty years earlier (in the War of 1812), were uncomfortably close to the giant Union Army and faced terrorist attacks during the mid-19th century in the form of Fenian raids.
+Colonists in the United Province of Canada, some of whom had experienced their territory being attacked by the United States fifty years earlier (in the War of 1812), were uncomfortably close to the giant Union Army and faced terrorist attacks during the mid-19th century in the form of Fenian raids.